 Genetic makeup vs. athletic training

-In a study conducted by evolutionary biologists at the University of California, Berkeley, a comparison of the genomes of fifty Tibetans and forty Han Chinese showed that ethnic Tibetans split off from the Han less than three thousand years ago and since then have rapidly evolved a unique ability to thrive at high altitudes and low oxygen levels.
-The researchers identified thirty genes with DNA mutations that were more prevalent in Tibetans (and presumably Nepali Sherpas) than in the Han Chinese.
+In a study conducted by evolutionary biologists at the University of California, Berkeley, a comparison of the genomes of 50 Tibetans and 40 Han Chinese showed that ethnic Tibetans split off from the Han less than 3,000 years ago and since then have rapidly evolved a unique ability to thrive at high altitudes and low oxygen levels.
+The researchers identified 30 genes with DNA mutations that were more prevalent in Tibetans (and presumably Nepali Sherpas) than in the Han Chinese.
 One mutation in particular spread from fewer than 10 percent of the Han Chinese to nearly 90 percent of all Tibetans, the fastest genetic change ever observed in humans.
 That widespread mutation is near the “super athlete” gene EPAS1, a gene nicknamed for its link to improved athletic performance.

 When a person born and reared at low altitude ascends the high mountains, his or her functional traits change over time as acclimatization occurs.
 For example, when you or I journey to the Himalayas, our bodies compensate for the thinner oxygen levels by producing more hemoglobin, increasing the blood’s ability to transport oxygen.
 But more hemoglobin also thickens your blood, making it harder for the heart to pump, which sometimes leads to acute altitude sickness.
 Tibetans produce less hemoglobin in their blood yet function well at altitude.
 So while a person born and reared at low altitude can ascend the high mountains and allow his or her functional traits to change over time as acclimatization occurs, such a person may never acquire a close physiological resemblance to people born and reared at high altitude.